Державний архів Київської області

 As for the post-1917 period, Archive holds documents of all the state, party and Komsomol institutions active in the province during the Soviet period.

-Internet database of the Research Groups referring to the Soviet period is still in the preparation.
+Internet database of the Record Groups referring to the Soviet period is still in the preparation.

 In the collections referring to the post-1945 period researchers can find economical description of regions of the Kyiv oblast after its liberation from Nazis, information about restoration and development of industry, transport, agriculture, establishments of culture, education and health services.